openmelody/mt-plugin-configassistant/README.md

 file as a means for defining what the various settings and form elements they would like to expose to a user.

+Config Assistant will automatically add a "Theme Dashboard" menu item to the user's Design menu.
+The Theme Dashboard provides at-a-glance detail of the theme being used, along with links to help the user navigate and customize the theme.
+The Theme Dashboard will also provide a "Custom CSS" link if the Custom CSS plugin is used and defined within the selected theme.

-Config Assistant will automatically add a "Theme Options" menu item to the user's design menu so they can easily access the settings you define, and see a summary "About" tab describing the theme they are currently using.
+Config Assistant will also automatically add a "Theme Options" menu item to the user's Design menu so they can easily access the settings you define.

 Config Assistant can also work with "static" content to make deploying your plugin or theme easier.
 (If you've installed many plugins, you know that you must often